ludoboulanger/rental_app/backend_app/readme.md

 2. Insert your values for your test environment. these can be anything you like as external APIs are stubbed.

 ## Starting the application
-- To start the test environment, run `ENVIRONMENT=test ./startLocalDev.sh`
+- To start the test environment, run `npm run test` and your `test.env` will be loaded into your `.env`
-- To start the development environment, run `./startLocalDev.sh`
+- To start the development environment, run `npm run start-dev` and your `dev.env` will be loaded into your `.env`
 ## Db-migrate
 We use [migrate-mongo](https://www.npmjs.com/package/migrate-mongo) to handle the database migration.
 It is already installed localy in the project if you ran `npm install` command.
 To use it, you can either run the command `npx migrate-mongo [command]` or if you want to get rid of npx, you'll have to install it globally `npm install -g db-migrate`.
 ### Database initialisation